 Longines Sports Legend Black Dial L3.6184.108.40.206

-A premium sports watch with a premium price; the Sports Legend is a minimalist timepiece that delivers terrific precision.
-With its stainless steel 42mm case and two crowns for adjusting time and date as well as a diving bezel, the Sports Legend provides not only reliability but also the functionality.
+A premium sports watch with a premium price, the Sports Legend is a minimalist timepiece that delivers terrific precision.
+With its stainless steel 42mm case, two crowns for adjusting time and date, and a diving bezel, the Sports Legend provides reliability and functionality.

 The case of this timepiece also incorporates a super compressor design.
-The seal construction of the Sports Legend provides impeccable water resistance thanks in part to the screw-down back case.
-With this design in place, this wristwatch delivers up to 300m of water resistance.
+The construction of the Sports Legend provides an impeccable build for a dive watch, thanks in part to the screw-down back case and 300m of water resistance.

 The dial hands and markers also use Super-LumiNova finish, giving it excellent legibility in low-light environments.
 The minimalist design of this timepiece also circumvents any “cluttered” look that some modern watches have.
 This is a back-to-basics timepiece that delivers excellent accuracy in timekeeping with a surprisingly top-notch water resistance rating as well.

 You can already figure out this timepiece’s main appeal and design just from its name—the WAZ1110.FT8023 or Tag Heuer Formula 1 is designed to nod to Tag Heuer’s history with the automobile racing industry.